Best trout rod and reel for children (what to get, and what to avoid)

-In this guide we will cover the basics on what to look for and give our recommendations on what would be a good first fishing setup for any budding fisherman.
-A setup which start a lifetime passion for fishing, and not frustrate with tangles, breakages and general poor quality.
+In this guide, I will cover the basics to look for and give my recommendations on what would be a good first fishing setup for any budding fisherman.

-Most children rod and reel combos more resemble toys than fishing equipment.
-They are nearly impossible to cast yet along catch anything bigger than a malnourished minnow on.
-In this guide I have only recommended fishing combos which can actually catch fish, and would not provide a source of constant headaches for the caregiver.
+Most rod and reel combos targeted at children resemble toys more than fishing equipment.
+Many are nearly impossible to cast yet along catch anything bigger than a malnourished minnow on.
+In this guide, I have only recommended fishing combos that are good quality, which I myself will be happy to fish with.
+I hope to avoid suggesting products that will prove to be a source of constant headaches for the caregiver.

 Types of fishing reels

 There are three main types of reels these are Spinning reels, bait casters, and Spincasters.